Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

    - Batch job: Computes pre-aggregated blocks at coarser intervals (e.g., 1h) --- the goal is to ensure completeness
       - Every hour/day, run job to
          - Re-scan the raw event table `snap_views_raw`
-         - Recompute block view counts
+         - Recompute block view counts in
-            - 5 min blocks for correction, if needed
+            - 5 min blocks to repair gaps or errors if needed
             - 1h blocks by summing 12 x 5 min blocks
       - Write new or updated blocks to Iceberg + Feature Store
          - Each row is `(primary_key, window_start, window_size, feature_id, representation_blob)`